kpuka/SIMAH/_portfolio/06 Regressions 2-Logistic.md

 - There are no influential values (extreme values or outliers) in continuous predictors/covariates.
 - There is no multicolinearity (high correlations between predictors/covariates)

-The selection of variables methods described in the Linear Regression resource can be extrapolated and applied to logistic regression as well
+The selection of variables methods described in the Linear Regression resource can be extrapolated and applied to logistic regression as well.

 # Odds Ratio (OR) vs. Relative Risk (RR)